Wealthfront Review: Manage Your Investments for Dirt Cheap!

 This post may contain affiliate links.
 Please read my disclosure page for more info.

 The appeal of a robo-advisor is understandable.
 People are busy, and most know we need to invest in the stock market but lack either the time or knowledge to do it.
-A robo-advisor like Wealthfront takes care of the heavy lifting for you by automating the entire investing and financial planning process.
+A robo-advisor like Wealthfront takes care of much of the work for you by automating the entire investing and financial planning process.

 Wealthfront is based around the idea of the Modern Portfolio Theory, or MPT for short.
 What that essentially means for people like you and I is they don’t terribly care about the specific stocks you buy; they focus on having the right mix of asset classes based on your appetite for risk and particular situation.